What Is Facilities Management?

 • Enhanced safety and security: IoT sensors can be used to monitor security systems, access control and environmental conditions, helping facility managers ensure a safe and secure environment for occupants and assets.

 Overall, these technologies empower facility managers with valuable insights, automation capabilities and decision support tools to optimize facility operations, enhance asset performance and improve the overall efficiency and effectiveness of facility management processes.
-By leveraging these technologies effectively, facility managers can achieve cost savings, minimize downtime and deliver better experiences for building occupants.
+By leveraging facility management software effectively, facility managers can achieve cost savings, minimize downtime and deliver better experiences for building occupants.

 • Lindsey Todd